 | Weekends | Reduced booking flexibility; popular streets and seafront routes fill early; events and leisure traffic cut route predictability; tighter loading windows increase overrun risk. |

-| End of Month | Tenancy handovers cluster moves; lifts/loading bays are pre-booked; key collection timings compress schedules; carry distances extend when permit bays are saturated. |
+| End of Month | Tenancy handovers cluster moves; lifts and loading bays are pre-booked; key collection timings compress schedules; carry distances extend when permit bays are saturated. |

 | Summer / Student Areas | Turnover near universities spikes; permit zones fill quickly; terrace access narrows loading options; increased van demand reduces rescheduling buffers. |

-| Midweek (Non-peak) | More start-time choices; calmer roads on A23/A27 corridors; better odds of lift or bay access; improved routing options if streets are blocked. |
+| Midweek (Non-peak) | More start-time choices; calmer roads on A23 and A27 corridors; better odds of lift or bay access; improved routing options if streets are blocked. |

-Practical answers to timing questions about BRIGHTON moving demand, based on operational patterns across the week, month and year.
+Practical answers to timing questions about Brighton moving demand, based on operational patterns across the week, month and year.

 Weekends and the end of each month are typically highest.
 Tenancy changeovers and time-off work cluster bookings, tightening loading windows and reducing start-time flexibility across the city.